edamame-course/Amplicon_Analysis/final/QIIME3.md

 ## Overarching Goal
-* This tutorial will contribute towards an understanding of **microbial amplicon analysis**
+* This tutorial will contribute towards an understanding of **microbial amplicon analysis** This lesson takes evenly-subsampled taxonomy data in biom format, performs PCoA ordination, makes plots colored by metadata from the mapping file, and copies the end-result visualizations off of our instance.

 ## Learning Objectives
 * Calculate resemblance matrices from an OTU table